glarizza/octopress/source/_posts/2014-10-24-puppet-workflows-4-using-hiera-in-anger.markdown

 **CONS:**

 * Inability to redefine variables in Puppet DSL makes any settings constants by default (i.e. no overriding permitted)
+* Data outside of Hiera creates a second "source of truth"

 ### Enter the data into Hiera

-If you find that you need to have different bits of data for different nodes (i.e. a different version of Java in the dev tier instead of the prod tier), then you can start to put the data into Hiera.
+If you find that you need to have different bits of data for different nodes (i.e. a different version of Java in the dev tier instead of the prod tier), then you can look to put the data into Hiera.
+Where to put the data is going to depend on your own needs - I'm trusting that you can figure this part out - but the bigger piece here is that once the data is in Hiera you need to ensure you're getting the RIGHT data (i.e. if it's overridden at a higher level, you are certain you entered it into the right file and didn't typo anything).

-**NOTE**: If you subscribe to my "no defaults" philosophy above, you suddenly need to enter the data into as many files as that level of the hierarchy has (or more if you override at a higher level).
-Understand that you're not me, and you DON'T NEED to subscribe to this "no defaults" view of the world.
-Yay for being different!

-Where to put the data is going to depend on your own needs - I'm trusting that you can figure this part out :)

 This answers that "where" question, but doesn't answer the "what" question...as in "What data should I put into Hiera?"
 For that, we have another section...